SasStu/sastu-insights/all_collections/_posts/2023-09-21-create-a-custom-laps-user-with-an-Intune-Win32-App.md

 ## Problem

-Windows LAPS is a great and easy solution to manage a single local Windows account password but it lacks the ability to create the user if it not exists.
+Windows LAPS is a easy solution to manage a single local Windows account password.
+But it lacks the ability to create the user if it not exists.

-Remediations in Microsoft Intune are the perfect tool to create a user account if it not exists because they are repeatedly checking for a wanted status on a device and repair/remediate it if its not present.
+Remediations in Microsoft Intune are the perfect tool to create a user account if it not exists because they are repeatedly checking for a wanted status on a device and repair/remediate it if it is not present.
 I use it myself and published an Intune version of my script I used in [Configuration Manager with Configuration Baselines]( {{ "/posts/create-laps-managed-user-sccm-ci/" | relative_url}} ) to the [EndpointAnalyticsRemediationScripts GitHub repo](https://github.com/JayRHa/EndpointAnalyticsRemediationScripts/tree/main/Test-LAPSUser).

 But the use of Remediations is limited to [Enterprise customers](https://learn.microsoft.com/en-us/mem/intune/fundamentals/remediations#licensing) and how can non Enterprise customers handle this?

 ## Solution

 The solution I came up with was packaging the [new-LAPSUser.ps1](https://github.com/JayRHa/EndpointAnalyticsRemediationScripts/blob/main/Test-LAPSUser/new-LAPSUser.ps1) as a Win32App and use the [detect-LAPSUser.ps1](https://github.com/JayRHa/EndpointAnalyticsRemediationScripts/blob/main/Test-LAPSUser/detect-LAPSUser.ps1) as detection method for it.

 Sounds simple?
 Yes but there are some caveats like running the script in the 32-bit PowerShell Host.

 ### What the scripts are doing

 Both scripts are checking if an [AdministratorAccountName](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-management-policy-settings#administratoraccountname) is set via the [CSP](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-management-policy-settings#supported-policy-roots) and if a [Backup Directory](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-management-policy-settings#supported-policy-settings-by-backupdirectory) is configured and if Windows LAPS is present on the system.

 The [detect-LAPSUser.ps1](https://github.com/JayRHa/EndpointAnalyticsRemediationScripts/blob/main/Test-LAPSUser/detect-LAPSUser.ps1) also checks if a local account with the configured AdministratorAccountName is present.

 The [new-LAPSUser.ps1](https://github.com/JayRHa/EndpointAnalyticsRemediationScripts/blob/main/Test-LAPSUser/new-LAPSUser.ps1) creates a user account with the AdministratorAccountName with a random password.

 ### Package the script